iAJTin/iEEDID/README.md

 | LS-EXT: VESA Enhanced EDID Localized String Extension Standard, Release A | **In progress...** |
 | VTB-EXT: VESA Video Timing Block Extension Data Standard, Release A | **In progress...** |

+For more information, please see the [CHANGELOG] document.

 # Install via NuGet

 - From nuget gallery